johnseibert19/johnseibert19.github.io/_pages/about.md

 I am a recent alumnus of [**Commonwealth University - Bloomsburg**](https://www.commonwealthu.edu/) in the Eileen G. Jones Honors College, with degrees in [**Mathematics and Computer Science**](https://www.commonwealthu.edu/offices-directory/mathematics-computer-science-and-digital-forensics).
 I am currently applying to PhD programs for the 2026-2027 academic year.

 My academic interests lie at the intersection of abstract theory and computational application.
-I am currently working on my honors thesis under the advisement of [**Dr. John Polhill**](https://www.researchgate.net/profile/John-Polhill), researching **partial difference sets (PDS)** and their implications in combinatorial design theory.
+Last semester I completed my honors thesis under the advisement of [**Dr. John Polhill**](https://www.researchgate.net/profile/John-Polhill), researching **partial difference sets (PDS)** and their implications in combinatorial design theory.

 Beyond pure mathematics, I have extensive experience in applied research and systems engineering.
 My research journey began at [**Geisinger Health System**](https://www.geisinger.org/patient-care/find-a-location/autism-development-medicinex), where I analyzed genomic data related to sex chromosome aneuploidies, contributing to a co-authored publication in [_Nature Communications_](https://www.nature.com/articles/s41467-024-53211-7).
 More recently, I completed an [**NSF REU at the University of California, Riverside**](https://sites.google.com/ucr.edu/ucr-ds-reu) in Summer 2025, where I utilized machine learning models to investigate transcriptomics in Alzheimer's disease.